 FTP Server Protected by an External PF Firewall Running NAT

 In this case, the firewall must redirect traffic to the FTP server in addition to not blocking the required ports.
-For the sake of discussion, we will assume the FTP server in question is again the standard OpenBSD ftpd(8), using the default range of ports.
+In order to accomplish this, we turn again to ftp-proxy(8).